 Clients who appear-disappear in a sudden.

 The next common behaviors of clients is: ghosting.
 They shutdown communication with us without notice.
 Regarding this categorical client, they give another revision after a month we deliver the final result.
-It’s showing that they don’t care their project that much, hence they straightly accept our work without re-checking it, and reveal some errors all the while before presenting it.
+It’s showing that they don’t care about their project that much, hence they straightly accept our work without re-checking it, and reveal some errors all the while before presenting it.

 We never forget a client’s order, but in this case, we will be glad to make an exception.